anchangben/DRUGNEM/README.md

 expressed under each drug using linear models for all cell types.
 We next build an integrated drug-nested network using nested effects models from a drug desired effects matrix using the weighttype parameter defining the type of desired phenotype information to use for optimizing treatment effects.
 Values include:
-(i) 'T-stat': Regulation using T-stat of intracellular signaling e ects (ii) 'FC'(default): Regulation based on Foldchange of intracellular signaling e ects, and (iii) 'deathmarker': effects associated with regulation of a death effector protein or any other desired marker.
+(i) 'T-stat': Regulation using T-stat of intracellular signaling effects (ii) 'FC'(default): Regulation based on Foldchange of intracellular signaling effects, and (iii) 'deathmarker': effects associated with regulation of a death effector protein or any other desired marker.
 (See main text for description).
 Finally, we score and rank all drug combinations using posterior weights of the target positions on the derived drug-target network with the best regimens on the top.
 Drug combinations are scored both under the independence